4Players/odin-unreal-wwise-adapter-1.x/Readme.md

 To set up Wwise in your project, please follow Wwise's integration documentation.
 You can find the documentation [here](https://www.audiokinetic.com/library/edge/?source=UE4&id=index.html).

 To set up the ODIN Voice Chat Plugin, please take a look at our [Getting-Started guide](https://docs.4players.io/voice/unreal/).
+A sample project can be found in the corresponding [branch of our minimal samples](https://github.com/4Players/odin-unreal-minimal-samples/tree/wwise-adapter-sample).

 ## Plugin Structure